RichardLuo0/vscode-frosted-glass-theme/README.md

     type FilterOp = Partial<Filter>;
     const value = string | FilterOp | undefined;
     ```
-    The `disableBackgroundColor` disables backgrounds except `minimap`, `decorationsOverviewRuler` and `terminalOverlay`.
-They are based on canvas and draw its own background color, thus you must specify a filter that does not provide a background color to them. \
+    The `disableBackgroundColor` disables backgrounds (the filter should provide it).
+However, `minimap`, `decorationsOverviewRuler` and `terminalOverlay` are based on canvas and draw their own background color, thus you must specify a filter that does not provide a background color for them. \
     There is a special key `default` which acts like a fallback.
 You can use a special keyword `{key}` to represent the current key.
 Together with `tintSvg` you can create different color svg for each element. \
     For example, you created a svg that contains a `<filter>` whose `id` is `fgt-acrylic`, and you add it to `tintSvg`.
 You can then set a value `url(#fgt-acrylic-{key})`, so it will automatically use that element's background color.
+* The `frosted-glass-theme.animation`'s key is defined in `src-inject/animation.ts`'s `selectorMap`, or the key can also be css selector.
+The value can be either css animation defined in `src-inject/vscode-frosted-glass-theme.css`'s `Animation` or effect defined in `src-inject/effect/effect.ts`'s `effectMap`.
+However, effects are not affected by css timing function, they are just triggered by `animationstart` event.
+* You can add your own effect by calling `window._fgtTheme.registerEffect(key: string, func: (e: Element) => void)`.
-The default config is in `inject/config.json`.
+* The default config is in `inject/config.json`.
 ## Uninstall
-1. Open command panel, type in "Frosted Glass Theme: Disable", press enter
+1. Open command panel, type in "Frosted Glass Theme: Disable", press enter.
-1. Uninstall from the extension panel as usual
+1. Uninstall from the extension panel as usual.
-## Known issues
-* If the animation is flickering, try turn it off by setting `frosted-glass-theme.animation` to `none`
 ## Thanks
 * [be5invis/vscode-custom-css](https://github.com/be5invis/vscode-custom-css)
 ## Disclaimer